influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/_index.md

 ## Key concepts
-Flux introduces important new concepts you should understand going in.
+Flux introduces important new concepts you should understand as you get started.

 ### Buckets
 Flux introduces "buckets," a new data storage concept for InfluxDB.